 Survey bots are a great way to quickly and easily send surveys to your staff and workforce to find out how they feel about certain topics or issues.

-- Set a target of completed surveys.
-You can expect at least a 25%-30% completion rate.
-You can expect a 60% open rate of staff who will begin the survey.
+Set a target of completed surveys.
+From our experience, you can expect at least a 25%-30% completion rate and 60% open rate of staff who will begin the survey.

-- To monitor the flow and to see if there are any points where users drop off, take a look at Message Journeys to create message funnels.
-Be sure to monitor the progress of your survey in the platform Analytics and Message Engagement.
+To monitor the flow and to see if there are any points where users drop off, take a look at Message Journeys to create message funnels.
+Be sure to monitor the progress of your survey in the platform Analytics and Most Sent Messages.
 Analytics show the overall user and message activity.
 Message Engagements, show a list of messages and the number of message interactions for each one.